 - If you have mixed panels, configure them to maximise the current by wiring appropriate pairs in series.

 - Pay special attention to anything on your roof that could cast a shadow on your panels, including aerials, satellite dished, and vents.

 - Avoid parking in the shade to maximise performance.

 - Clean solar panels regularly.

-- Remove any broken or damaged panels for the series, so the rest of the panels aren’t affected.
+- Remove any broken or damaged panels for the series, so the rest aren’t affected.

-- Use an MPPT controller when wiring in series so you can handle the higher system voltage.
+- Use an MPPT controller to handle the higher system voltage when wiring in series.